luapower/luapower-all/nw.md

 ## Transparent windows

 Transparent windows (`transparent = true`) allow using the full alpha channel when drawing on them.
-They also come with some limitations (mostly from Windows):
+They also come with serious limitations (mostly from Windows):

   * they can't be framed so you must pass `frame = 'none'`.
   * they can't have views.
   * you can't draw on them using OpenGL.
+  * they don't show over Remote Desktop.

+Despite these limitations, transparent windows are the only way to create free-floating tooltips and custom-shaped notification windows.

 ### `win:transparent() -> t|f`